 Leatherbars come and go; the Tool Box in San Francisco was closed in 1971 and demolished.
 The famous mural was the last thing to survive.

 Nowadays most bars can be found in the Western world in the bigger cities of North America, Australia and Northern and central Europe.
 How openly displayed they are is mostly in accordance with the attitude of a certain country towards homosexuality as such.

 Movie showing the inside of the Eagle's Nest in New York before it closed.

-In Amsterdam, that until recently called itself the 'gay capital of Europe', numerous leather flags can be found in the Warmoesstraat area, where the very open leather bars have always been and still are.
+In Amsterdam, that called itself the 'gay capital of Europe' at the end of the 20th century, numerous leather flags could be found in the Warmoesstraat area, where the very open leather bars could always be found.
 In 2004 the flags were almost banned.
 The inner city council tried to pass regulations to forbid "commercial" flags such as the rainbow flag and the leather flag.
 But there was such a lot of opposition that after a lot of debate the council decided to not change the rules after all and the flags still fly.

 Leather flags in Warmoesstraat, Amsterdam in 2001.

 But the era of specific leatherbars seems to be ending.
 The famous Argos bar had to close its doors in January 2015 after 60 years.
 One of the reasons, it is assumed, is social media.
 It would be so easy to meet people on the internet, that gay leatherbars have lost their reason for its existence: picking up like minded guys.